 Following its twenty-fifth combat mission, Memphis Belle was flown back to the United States on 9 June 1943.

 After the war, Memphis Belle was put on display in the city of Memphis.
 For decades it suffered from time, weather and neglect.
-The Air Force finally took the bomber back and placed it in the permanent collection of the National Museum of the United States Air Force at Wright-Patterson Air Force Base, Dayton, Ohio, where it has been undergoing a total restoration for the last several years.
+The Air Force finally took the bomber back and placed it in the permanent collection of the National Museum of the United States Air Force at Wright-Patterson Air Force Base, Dayton, Ohio, where it underwent a total restoration.

 The Boeing B-17F Flying Fortress was a four-engine heavy bomber operated by a flight crew of ten.
 It was 74 feet, 8.90 inches (22.781 meters) long with a wingspan of 103 feet, 9.375 inches (31.633 meters) and an overall height of 19 feet, 1.00 inch (5.187 meters).
 The wings have 3½° angle of incidence and 4½° dihedral.
 The leading edge is swept aft 8¾°.
 The total wing area is 1,426 square feet (132.48 square meters).
 The horizontal stabilizer has a span of 43 feet (13.106 meters) with 0° incidence and dihedral.
 Its total area, including elevators, is 331.1 square feet (12.18 square meters).